 What an epic conclusion to a truly stunning series.
-The final installment of The Royal Mint’s epic Queen’s Beast series has finally been revealed.
+The final instalment of The Royal Mint’s epic Queen’s Beast series has finally been revealed.
 It feels like so long ago since the release of the Lion of England back in 2016 but 4 years later, the last of the Queen’s Beasts has been unleashed.
 Introducing the 2021 Queen’s Beast White Greyhound of Richmond coin.

 What is the Greyhound of Richmond?